Ram Teri Ganga Maili: Cultural allusions

+Reception

+Ram Teri Ganga Maili performed well at the box office, becoming the highest-grossing Indian film of the year, which Box Office India classified as an "All-Time Blockbuster".
+It collected a nett amount of ₹9.5 crore.

-The movie was a hit, and it earned Mandakini a Filmfare nomination as Best Actress.
-The film also caused a stir because of two scenes: one in which Mandakini bathes under a waterfall wearing only a flimsy white saree through which her breasts are clearly visible and another in which she is shown breast-feeding a child.
+The film also caused a stir because of two scenes: one in which Mandakini bathes under a waterfall wearing only a flimsy white saree through which her breasts are partially visible and another in which she is shown breast-feeding a child.
 Some critics claimed that the scenes were vulgar and exploitative, and were used to get around the Censor Board's stringent rules against nudity.
 Kapoor defended the inclusion of the scenes stating that they were tasteful.